Please log in to view store materials.

 Answers to your most frequently asked questions.

-While purchasing your first pattern from our Blue Sky Fibers site it will have you create an account.
-Once you purchase a pattern it will always be accessible through the “my account” link, which is located on the upper right page of our website.
+When purchasing your first pattern from our Blue Sky Fibers site, you will need to create an account.
+Once you purchase a pattern it will always be accessible through the “my account” link, which is located on the upper right menu bar of our website.

 We follow an extensive proofing process to ensure that we only release high-quality patterns for you.
 Learn more about how we publish our knit patterns with this blog post.